canonical/k8s-snap/docs/src/snap/howto/compliance/cis-compliance.md

 ## Single node etcd setup

-This reference requires single node **etcd** cluster to be used as the datastore for Canonical Kubernetes.
+This reference requires a single node **etcd** cluster to be used as the datastore for Canonical Kubernetes.
 The **etcd** cluster must be installed on the same node as the Kubernetes control plane.